tartley/belter/README.md

 A videogame with 2D vector graphics, reminiscent of Asteroids.

+## Status

+Just started.
+A blank window.

+## Prerequisites

+For now, prerequisites must be manually installed.

+Debian/Ubuntu:

+    sudo apt-get install -y freeglut3-dev

+Fedora/CentOS/RedHat:

+    sudo yum install freeglut-devel

 ## To run

-For now, is only runnable from source (see TODO item to create executable).
+For now, is only runnable from source.

 Create and populate virtualenv:

     make setup

+Then run with:

     ./run

 ## Instructions